temporalio/documentation/docs-src/php/how-to-handle-a-signal-in-a-workflow-in-php.md

 }
 ```

-In the example above the Workflow updates the protected value.
-Main Workflow coroutine waits for such value to change using
+In the preceding example, the Workflow updates the protected value.
-`Workflow::await()` function.
+The main Workflow coroutine waits for the value to change by using the `Workflow::await()` function.